What is the difference between PGA and LPGA?

-Golf clubs are provided by PING for use at all fundamentals stations and out on the course.
+Golf clubs are provided by Callaway Golf for use at all fundamentals stations and out on the course.
 If you have your own clubs and prefer to use them, feel free to bring them.
 If you wear golf shoes, soft spikes are required.
 If you do not have golf shoes, sneakers are acceptable.
 A closed toe shoe is recommended.
 No dress shoes or heels.

 Is the Clinic just basics or do we get to play on the course?